blueberrymusic/2D-Animation-and-Interaction/README.md

 I believe that the programs all run, but there may be compatibility or performance issues.
 If you prefer the Javascript environment,
-I think that most of these programs can be ported over to Javascript in a more or less direct way.
+I think that most of these programs can be ported to the Javascript version of Processing.

 Note that Processing requires each sketch to reside in its own folder that has the same name as the sketch itself,